mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 {% endhighlight %}

 I think I have a logical representation of the status of the cells in this game of life.
 Still I have to fire the game and look at the game visually.
+This is the unfinished part that should start the game.

+{% highlight OCaml %}
+    (*let rec play newgrid1 =

+      play newgrid1 in
+      play newgrid1
+    printgrid newgrid1;*)
+{% endhighlight %}

     To be continued.

 ___
 [ 0  0  0  0  0 ] [ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ]